The three C's of appropriate marketing - Retail agilityPublished: Monday, 24 November 2014 10:47 by Katharine Hulls, VP Marketing

 Increasingly demanding customers

-With more and more customers adopting multi-channel behaviour, including showrooming and more recently reverse showrooming, there is a critical need for retailers to have a full view of that end to end journey if they are to engage, not disengage, customers with the right online content and offer.
+With more and more customers adopting multi-channel behavior, including showrooming and more recently reverse showrooming, there is a critical need for retailers to have a full view of that end to end journey if they are to engage, not disengage, customers with the right online content and offer.

 The good news for omnichannel retailers is the availability of a wealth of in depth customer data.
 Retailers have the ability to determine how individual customers interact and on which devices.
 To be able to do this accurately however, the retailer needs all of the data stored in one place – including web data, mobile data and social data as well as transaction and loyalty data – to really build a complete picture of the customer.
 Only then can they execute true data-driven marketing.